Why Turning Video on Makes Better Meetings

 If you're a disembodied voice behind a computer, it can sometimes be difficult to get the full context of the conversation.
 We weigh a lot with our expressions and non-verbal communication.
 These cues are valuable in helping others understand what we are trying to communicate.

-By creating a face to face experience, we are replicating (as best we can) the experience of being in the same room and therefore the rich multi-channel stream of information that goes with it.
+By creating a face-to-face experience, we are replicating (as best we can) the experience of being in the same room and therefore the rich multi-channel stream of information that goes with it.

 Video helps build better relationships